Law - Political science - Administration

 • RFID and wireless sensor networks

-• Characteristics of Web2.0 applications (social networks, blogs, Twitter...)
+• Features of Web2.0 applications (social networks, blogs, Twitter, etc.)

-• Characteristics and modes of use of research and monitoring tools on the Internet (engines, meta-engines...)
+• Characteristics and use of Internet search and monitoring tools (engines, meta-engines...)

 • Information society service providers: roles and categories of services offered and legal qualification.